Don’t Gamble Away Your Retirement Savings

 Will Your Social Security Benefits be Taxed (and if so, how much)?

-Most don’t think too much about income taxes in retirement.
-They just assume that they’ll pay less since it’s possible (likely?) that their income will be less.
-For many, that’s a reasonable assumption (at least as long as tax rates remain relatively low).
-Others believe that their Social Security retirement benefits aren’t taxable, further reducing … Read more
+This article is part of the Retirement Financial Life Equation (RFLE) series.
+It was initially published on November 3, 2021, and updated in April 2026.
+Most people don’t think too much about income taxes in retirement.
+They assume they’ll pay less since their income will likely be lower.
+For many, that’s a reasonable assumption (at … Read more

 Do Advisor and Investment Fees Really Matter?